Azure/azure-functions-python-worker/runtimes/fastapi/README.md

 available when the Functions host requests metadata.
 A router module that is not passed to `include_router()` is intentionally not indexed.

+### API documentation

+The runtime indexes FastAPI's configured documentation routes alongside the application's API routes.
+With the default FastAPI configuration, these are:

+- `/openapi.json` for the OpenAPI schema
+- `/docs` for Swagger UI
+- `/docs/oauth2-redirect` for the Swagger UI OAuth redirect
+- `/redoc` for ReDoc

+Custom `openapi_url`, `docs_url`, `swagger_ui_oauth2_redirect_url`, and
+`redoc_url` values are respected, including disabling a route with `None`.
+Generated documentation URLs include the route prefix used by Azure Functions.

 ## Implementation

 ### Architecture overview